phalcon-orphanage/docs/en/http-server-request.md

 ![](/assets/images/implements-psr--7-blue.svg)

 These interface implementations have been created to establish a standard between middleware implementations.
 Applications often need to receive data from external sources such as the users using the application.
 The [Phalcon\Http\Message\ServerRequest][http-message-serverrequest] represents an incoming, server-side HTTP request.
 Per the HTTP specification, this interface includes properties for each of the following:
+These interface implementations have been created to establish a standard between middleware implementations.
+Applications often need to receive data from external sources such as the users using the application.
+The [Phalcon\Http\Message\ServerRequest][http-message-serverrequest] represents an incoming, server-side HTTP request.
+Per the HTTP specification, this interface includes properties for each of the following:

 - Headers
 - HTTP method